symfony-cmf/symfony-cmf-docs/bundles/blog.rst

 Parameters:

-* **routing_post_controller** - specifies which controller to use for showing posts. note that this controller MUST be a service, the method name follows.
+* **routing_post_controller** - specifies which controller to use for showing posts.
 * **routing_post_prefix** - this is the part of the URL which "prefixes" the post slug e.g. with the default value the following post URL might be generated: ``http://example.com/my-blog/posts/this-is-my-post``
 * **blog_basepath** - *required* Specify the path where the blog content should be placed.